-> Confront, transform and remove negativity.
-He suggests getting rid of energy vampires -- the people who tend to suck the life out of you and/or your business -- or at least minimizing their influence.
+-- Confront, transform and remove negativity.
+He suggested getting rid of energy vampires -- the people who tend to suck the life out of you and/or your business -- or at least minimizing their influence.
 Start by modeling the type of behavior you want to see in others.

-"One thing that we've learned is that great leaders do not complain," he says.
+"One thing that we've learned is that great leaders do not complain," he said.

-> Take a gratitude walk.
-He suggests clearing your mind of everything that's stressing you out and taking five minutes to walk around your business.
+-- Take a gratitude walk.
+He suggested clearing your mind of everything that's stressing you out and taking five minutes to walk around your business.
 Choose one thing to focus on, and mentally explain to yourself why you're grateful for it.

-"You cannot be stressed and blessed at the same time," Gordon says.
+"You cannot be stressed and blessed at the same time," Gordon said.